waku-org/lab.waku.org/examples/keystore-management/README.md

 If you encounter an "ERC20: insufficient allowance" error, it means the token approval transaction was not completed successfully.
 Please try again and make sure to approve the token spending in your wallet.

+## TODO
+- [ ] add help type info on the webapp
+- [ ] update descriptions, and link specs/resources
+- [ ] footer for discord help
+- [ ] add info about exporting/using keystore/credential and using with nwaku/nwaku-compose/waku-simulator
+- [ x ] exporting entire keystore